gomathishankar28/ms4_bubbles/README.md

 *   As a prospective customer to the website, I should be able to search based on keywords so that I can get the desired information quickly.

-*   As a prospective customer, I would like to receive suggestions in the search field so that I can narrow down my search easily.

 *   As a prospective customer, I should be able to access all the different bathing products from nav menu.

 *   As a new customer to the website, I want to know if there are any new arrivals.

+*   As a new customer to the website, I want to know more about the Bubbles team.

+*    As a new customer to the website, I want to see some success stories from customers.

 *   As a new customer, I want to know the description of each product